Bradford (Park Avenue) A.F.C.: Colours

 The traditional colours of Bradford (PA) were red, amber and black; they were inherited from the original Bradford RFC, and retained by the Bradford & Bingley RFC and Bradford Bulls RLFC (all of whom claim a common genealogy).
-The fact that red, amber and black (with white) have been worn by three of the city's senior football clubs (Bradford (Park Avenue) AFC, Bradford RFC [Bradford & Bingley RFC] and Bradford Northern RLFC [Bradford Bulls], all descended from the original Bradford FC based at Park Avenue) has evoked the assumption that these were the official sporting colours of Bradford.

-The colours have also been used by other sports organisations in Bradford (such as cycling, hockey and athletics as well as being the principal colours used by Bradford University sports teams), principally as a red, amber and black band on a white shirt (as worn by Bradford Northern and as an away kit by Bradford (PA)).
+The same colours have also been used by other sports organisations in Bradford (such as cycling, hockey and athletics as well as being the principal colours used by Bradford University sports teams), principally as a red, amber and black band on a white shirt (as worn by Bradford Northern and as an away kit by Bradford (PA)).
 Red, amber and black are also the colours of the Bradford Cricket Club, formed in 1836.
-The cricket club played at Park Avenue, where Yorkshire C.C.C. traditionally played several matches a season.
-Bradford FC was formed in 1863 by Bramham College alumni, and in 1880 joined Bradford CC at Park Avenue.

 In 1911, Bradford changed its colours to green and white after the appointment of former Celtic player Tom Maley, brother of Willie Maley (who also played for Celtic before becoming their first manager).
 Avenue was the only club to wear green and white in the English First Division, between 1914 and 1921.
 The club reverted to red, amber and black with white in 1924, reviving green and white from 1958 to 1967.
 The reformed Bradford (Park Avenue) club has worn green and white since 1988.
 Avenue's club crest was the 1907 version of the Bradford coat of arms; this has also been used by the re-formed club, although it was replaced by the municipality in 1974.

-Bradford's traditional rivals (Manningham RFC) and their successor, Bradford City, have worn claret and amber stripes; Bradford usually wears hoops.
-Bradford City also used the 1907 Bradford coat of arms as its crest until 1966.

 Red, amber and black has occasionally returned in away strips, notably the club's 2007 centenary shirt (which featured the three colours as hoops).
 During the 2012–13 season, the club introduced a white home shirt with a red, amber and black sash to celebrate the 150th anniversary of the original club.
 The club retained a green-and-white striped away shirt.

+For the 2023/24 season, Bradford (Park Avenue) joined up with EV2 Sportswear for their kit, adopting a custom chevron design in White & Green (Home) and Red, Amber and Black (Away).
+The home goalkeeper kit was a full red design, and the away was lime green with a black paint splatter design on top.

+In the 2025/26 season, Avenue switched kit suppliers, signing a new deal with Capelli Sport, adopting a custom design, a white shirt with a green stripe down the middle of the home shirt, with thin green lines going down either side.
+The away kit dropped the Red from the traditional colours, going for an Amber and Black design.
+The design has thin black lines coming from the top and bottom, with the main Amber colour over the rest of the shirt.